alchemycodelab/-web-01-bulletin-board-RUBRIC/README.md

 -   Users should see a list of posts on the home page
 -   Users should be able to register or login (`/auth` page)
 -   Authenticated users should be able to create new posts (`/create` page)
--   Row-level-security should be enabled on your Supabase database with policies only allowing logged in users to add new data

 ## Rubric